Maternity Leave Policy

 4 Responsibilities and review

-4.1 The Finance and General Purposes committee is responsible for the review of this policy.
+4.1 The Personnel committee is responsible for the review of this policy.

 4.2 The policy will be reviewed every three years or earlier in response to changes in relevant legislation.